Skip to main content

 Admissions

 Applications open on September 1 and are due on December 1 each year.
 Top applicants are invited to campus for an all-day interview in February.
-Eight to twelve students are admitted to begin study in the fall semester.
+Twelve students are admitted to begin study in the fall semester.

 To apply to the Master of Science in Human Development and Family Science, option in Marriage and Family Therapy specialization, submit the following: